open-cluster-management/cert-manager-webhook-chart/stable/cert-manager-webhook/README.md

 ### PodSecurityPolicy Requirements
 The predefined `PodSecurityPolicy` name: [`ibm-privileged-psp`](https://ibm.biz/cpkspec-psp) has been verified for this chart, if your target namespace is bound to this `PodSecurityPolicy` you can proceed to install the chart.

 This chart also defines a custom `PodSecurityPolicy` which can be used to finely control the permissions/capabilities needed to deploy this chart.
-You can enable this custom `PodSecurityPolicy` using the IBM Cloud Private management console.
-Note that this `PodSecurityPolicy` is already defined in IBM Cloud Private 3.1.1 or higher.
+You can enable this custom `PodSecurityPolicy` using the management console.

 - From the user interface, you can copy and paste the following snippets to enable the custom `PodSecurityPolicy` into the create resource section
   - Custom PodSecurityPolicy definition: